wamp-proto/wamp-proto/rfc/text/advanced/ap_48_uris.md

 ## Authorization

-The *Client* is not authorized to perform such action.
+The *Principal* is not authorized to perform such *Action*.

 {align="left"}
         wamp.error.authorization_denied

-Authorization of the *Client* for the action could not be determined as it failed technically.
+Authorization of the *Principal* for the *Action* could not be determined as it failed technically at run-time, and the *Action* is therefor rejected ("fail secure operation").

 {align="left"}
         wamp.error.authorization_failed

-Authorization by the *Client* ("capability") is required for each single action.
+Authorization of the *Principal* is required for each individual execution of the *Action*.
+This can be used for capability-based access control.

 {align="left"}
         wamp.error.authorization_required